HossamEzzElDin1/Heart-Attack-Analysis-Prediction/README.md

 # Heart-Attack-Analysis-Prediction
-build and evalaute various Unsupervised models to predict whether a particular person will have heart attack or not based on their features
+build and evaluate  various Unsupervised models to predict whether a particular person will have heart attack or not based on their features